tapnair/ProjectUtilities/README.md

 ![](resources/dialog.png)

+### Archive
 The dialog shows you the **Project to Archive** which is the current active project.

 It then allows you to enter a path.
 Type in a path into the **Output Path** field.
 * For OSX this might be: **/Users/*username*/Desktop/Test/**
 * For Windows this might be something like **C:\Test**

-Finally under **Export Types** select the differnet files types you want to export.
+Finally under **Export Types** select the different files types you want to export.
 You can select multiple types.

 Click **OK**.

 Fusion will open and export each 3D design.
 Depending on the size of design and bandwidth this can take some time.
-Fuison 360 will be busy for the duration of the script running, so it would be adviable to run this on a dedicated machine that you can leav to run for some time.
+Fuison 360 will be busy for the duration of the script running, so it would be advisable to run this on a dedicated machine that you can leav to run for some time.

+### Statistics
+Select the Statistics command from the addins drop down.

+It then allows you to enter a path.
+Type in a path into the **Output Path** field.

+* For OSX this might be: **/Users/*username*/Desktop/Test/**

+* For Windows this might be something like **C:\Test**

+The default will be into: HOME/ProjectUtilities/**Project_Name**

+_files.csv_ : Contains information about all files in the project _folders.csv_ : Contains information about all the folders in the project